Histology independent therapies (HITs)

 Gene changes

-There are different gene variants that affect different types of cancer cells.
-The histology independent therapy (HIT) drugs larotrectinib (Vitrakvi®) and entrectinib (Rozlytrek®) work on any cancers that have a gene variant called NTRK gene fusion.
+Different gene variants affect different types of cancer cell.
+The histology independent therapy (HIT) drugs larotrectinib (Vitrakvi®) and entrectinib (Rozlytrek®) could work on any cancers that have a gene variant called NTRK gene fusion.

 Who are HITs for?